buley/personal/src/content/competition-collaboration.md

 > *“Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win.” — Sun Tzu*

+> *"Alone we can do so little; together we can do so much." — Helen Keller*

 *Competition isn't about beating others, and collaboration isn't about working together.
 Both are strategic tools for building long-term, systemic advantages.*

 I don't compete to win—I position myself to make winning inevitable.

 I don't collaborate for connection—I align with others for strategic advantage.

 Every interaction, whether competitive or collaborative, must serve a larger strategic purpose.

 ## 1. Competition Framework